takagi/cl-cuda/README.markdown

 ### RETURN statement

+    RETURN [return-form]

 `return` returns control, with `return-form` if supplied, from a kernel function.

-Syntax:

-    RETURN [return-form]

 Example: